martlin2cz/JRest/README.md

 When using simple protocol (`SimpleWaiterProtocolImpl` or `SimpleJRestProtocolImpl`) there are automatically added two additional handlers.
 The first one is echo handler, class `EchoCommandHandler`, which handles commands with name echo and simply responds the sent arguments back.
 It's made to use in diagnostics and testing/debugging.
 The second one is handler, which performs stopping of the waiter (class `StopWaiterCommandHandler`).

 Just remind that the waiter (if runned in shift) can be stopped "by hand" (by calling of method) directly from the waiter itself.

+## Security note
+Notice that JRest itself does not guarantee the security of the application.
+When using, be carefull to have blocked (i.e. via firewall) ports used by your JRest application from the outside world.
+Similarly, when you have to run JRest remotelly, allways think about the security (and use some authorisation token for instance).
+But remember, the communication is still unsecured, so anyone can catch the socket and read the authorisation data.

+The security is not the priority of the JRest, so, again, be carefull and never let JRest waiter to do something critical.

 ## Anything?